 “I’m just trying to understand whether there’s a distinction being drawn between cash reimbursement,” said commission member Bill Leone.

 More than four hours after the hearing’s start, Staiert officially called Hickenlooper to testify.
 She said her remaining questions concerned matters of fact and only Hickenlooper’s testimony could answer them.
-Staiert said she believes it has been shown that Hickenlooper accepted gifts in excess of Amendment 41’s then-$59 limit, and she planned to question him to find out whether they fell under any of the exceptions.
+Staiert said she believes it has been shown that Hickenlooper accepted gifts in excess of Amendment 41’s then-$59 limit, and she planned to question him to find out whether they fell under any of the exceptions, which also include gifts from friends on special occasions.

 “There’s the ‘I didn’t know’ category at Bilderberg and whether that was reasonable.
 There’s the category of friends on a special occasion – whether these were actually invitations from friends – and then there was a category of what I’ll describe as ‘gifts to the state,’” or whether the gifts were for Hickenlooper personally, Staiert said.